elving/swag/README.md

 #### partial

-Provides an easy way to register and use partials inside your templates.
-This helper only works if you define your templates as common.js modules, since it uses the common.js `require` function to find and register your templates with `Handlebars.registerPartial`.
-It was created with [brunch](http://brunch.io) in mind (which I use a lot), because brunch automatically wraps your scripts and templates in common.js modules to use in the browser.
+Provides an easy way to register and use partials from inside your templates.
+It supports AMD and CommonJS if you are writing your templates as modules.
+If your module returns a string, set `Swag.Config.precompiledTemplates = false` so that Swag appends `!text` before your module's path for AMD.
+If all of your templates are on the same path you can override `Swag.Config.partialsPath = 'path/'` and only use your template's name as your partial name.
+If your templates are on different paths then use the full path as your partial's name.

+If you are not using AMD or CommonJS modules you can pass a third argument that will contain your template.
+If the argument is a function, Swag will treat it as a compiled Handlebar template.

 Parameters:

     name [string] - The name or path of the file in which your template is define.
 You can tell swag where your templates folder is by overriding Swag.Config.partialsPath.
 (Required)

     data [int|string|collection] - The data you want to use inside the partial.
 (Optional)

+    template [string|function] - The template for you partial.
+Pass this if you are not using AMD or CommonJS modules.
+(Optional)

 Usage:

-    # Path to your templates from where yo override Swag.Config.partialsPath
-    # The path must finish with a forward slash '/'
     Swag.Config.partialsPath = '../views/templates/'

     collection = ['Professor Farnsworth', 'Fry', 'Bender']